University of South-Eastern Norway: Faculty of Health and Social Sciences

-In addition to the professional studies, the faculty offers a number of master's programs, and a PhD program in person-oriented health work.

-Faculty of Humanities, Sports and Educational Sciences
+Faculty of Humanities, Sports and Educational Science

 The Faculty of Humanities, Sports and Educational Sciences offers both studies in major professional educations such as primary school teachers and kindergarten teachers and studies in disciplinary traditions such as art, culture, folk music and sports.
-As of 16 August 2018, the faculty is headed by Dean Arild Hovland, Deputy Dean for the primary school teacher education and PPU, Anne Fængsrud, and Deputy Dean for the kindergarten teacher education, Hege Hansson.
+As of 26 August 2023, the faculty is headed by Dean Per-Ludvik Kjendlie.
 The faculty director is Bent Kristiansen.

 The faculty has the following departments: